Our Rainbow Curriculum

 Promote Wellbeing and Health

-The Curriculum document below gives more detailed information about our offer.
+The 'Our Rainbow Curriculum' document on this page gives more detailed information about our offer.
 We have also provided curriculum overviews for each year group and more in depth information into some of our curriculum areas (English, Phonics/Read, Write, Inc., RE, Maths and Computing).
 Further information specific to other curriculum areas can be obtained by contacting the school.